groovydev/modules-manager-grails-plugin/README.md

 Manager will create config/Modules**Resources.groovy and js/css files in web-app/modules/

-To force override re-create resources modules
+To re-create and force override resources modules

     grails refresh-modules --force